DefJia/Documents_in_Markdown/English_Notes/Linguistic.md

   - Back-formation 逆构法
 ##Syntax
 ####Definition of syntax
-- The study of the rules governing how words are combined to be form sentences in a language ,or simply, the study of the formation of sentences
+- The study of the rules governing how words are combined to be form sentences in a language , or simply, the study of the formation of sentences
 ####Syntactic relations
 - Positional relation(word order)
   - Definition : it refers to the sequential arrangement of words in a language